Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/06/upload-all-files-in-a-folder-to-ftp.md

 ---
 layout: src/layouts/Default.astro
+title: Upload all files in a folder to FTP
 navMenu: false
-title: 'Upload all files in a folder to FTP'
 pubDate: 2022-06-08T21:06:33+01:00
 authors:
     - steve-fenton